Past Perfect Continuous ESL Worksheets, Games and Activities

 ESL Past Perfect Continuous Activity - Grammar: Running Dictation, Gap-fill, Changing Word Forms - Pair Work - Upper-intermediate (B2) - 25 minutes

 In this creative past perfect continuous activity, students take part in a running dictation about a mysterious death and then complete relative clause sentences about the circumstances surrounding it.
-In pairs, one student is the 'writer' and the other is the 'reader'.
+In pairs, one student is the writer and the other is the reader.
 The reader runs to the text, reads the first sentence or two, runs back and dictates it to their partner, who writes it down.
 This continues until the text has been fully dictated.
 When the students have finished, the readers sit with their writing partner to check their text, making any necessary corrections.
 Students then complete sentences about the circumstances surrounding the death using details from a box along with the words provided, putting the verbs in the past perfect continuous form.

 Death of a Millionaire Preview